HeyJiqingCode/AzureAIContentSafetyContainer-DifyPlugin/PRIVACY.md

 ### 8. Privacy Policy Updates

 This privacy policy may be revised based on feature updates or legal requirements.
 Major updates will be communicated to users through appropriate means.

-### 9. Contact Information

-For any questions about this privacy policy, please contact the plugin developer: jiqing